-Create a visual tracking of your project tasks with this free Excel Gantt chart.
+Create a visual tracking of your project tasks with this free Gantt chart Excel template.
 It’s a great way to see the duration of the overall project.
 Once you schedule your tasks on a Gantt chart you’ll never go back to the old-fashioned task list.

 Get your free Excel Gantt chart!

 Gantt charts have been around since 1917, when Henry L. Gantt created one as a way to analyze and synthesize workflows.
 His motivation was World War I, and trying to improve economic and labor results.
 He collaborated with the U.S. Army, which saw the value in his visual system.

 Since the 1980s, Gantt charts have been going online and have become great tools for project managers.
 They are a very useful tool when planning and executing a phase of your project, as they easily and visually identify tasks and allocated resources.

 Think of a Gantt chart as a bar chart on steroids.
 It illustrates the start and finish dates of the many tasks and milestones of your project.
 The Gantt chart is also designed to show task dependencies between activities, and they are ideal ways to show a current schedule status using percent-complete shading.

 Other than a visual timeline of tasks and projects, Gantt charts are great for managing projects because tasks can be color-coded by person, team or function.
 They make tracking dependent tasks easier.
 You can compare your planned versus your actual progress on the project.
 It’s also a means to view project baselines and critical paths, as well as defining core project milestones.